 We believe in the strength of our community — we all play an important role in these tumultuous times.
-While Berkshire Grown continues our food access work through Share the Bounty, and supports farmers by offering on-line workshops and technical assistance, we also want to keep you, our community supporters, safe and healthy.
+While Berkshire Grown continues our food access work through Share the Bounty, and supports farmers by offering workshops (on-line and in-person) and technical assistance, we also want to keep you, our community supporters, safe and healthy.
 By presenting the eight separate indoor Berkshire Grown Winter Farmers Markets, November – April, Berkshire Grown is able to connect shoppers directly with local farmers and producers.
 Plus shopping at Berkshire Grown’s Winter Farmers Markets at locations in Great Barrington and Williamstown, helps extend the season for farmers and local vendors.
 Stay in touch through Berkshire Grown’s e-news and calendar of events, or follow us on Instagram and Facebook.

 You can be a part of Berkshire Grown’s work through Membership!
 By joining as a Member, attending our events, and reading our newsletter, you will stay informed about the agricultural issues in the Berkshires.

 Do you need support in accessing local and nutritious food?
 Berkshire Grown works with farms and state-funded programs to offer fresh food buying incentive programs, including Healthy Incentive Programs, SNAP/EBT: Supplemental Nutrition Assistance Programs, and the Market Match guide.
 Visit the Guide to Local Food and Farms where you can find the farms, growers, and participating vendors at the various Farmers Markets in the Berkshire County region involved in these food assistance programs or use the Food & Farms Map.